Abishekrajeshh/SocioEconomic-Excel-Dashboard/README.md

 ## 🙌 Credits

 Created as part of a course project in visual analytics and dashboard design.
-Contributors: [Your Name] and Team 601
+Contributor: Abishek Karnan Rajesh
-Institution: [Your University or School]
+Institution: University of Connecticut

 ---